 Each year a number of students receive formal recognition for excellence in academic service and athletic activities.
 We recognize outstanding achievement by honors conferred at the end of the school year.
 All students regardless of race, color, creed, sex, national origin, religion, age, marital status, sexual orientation, or disability shall be eligible for all awards and scholarships given or disseminated by the Liberty Central School District.

 Selection of eligible candidates for academic or other achievement awards are based on academic achievement, school citizenship, and/or co-curricular performance, as applicable to the type of award being given.
 We will select recipients of academic awards from a list of eligible candidates in consultation with appropriate school staff.
 We award scholarships to high school graduates based on the student’s academic achievement, his or her potential for success at an institution of higher learning, financial need, and the student’s inability to pursue higher education without the scholarship.
-A list of available scholarships can be found in the Guidance office.
+A list of available scholarships can be found in the Guidance office and on the Scholarships and Financial Aid page on our website.

 Testing Available